tsandefer/dsi_capstone_3/README.md

 # Data Overview
 ## Genius' Top 20 Artists

+<p align="center">
+  <img src="images/artists.png" width = 800>
+</p>

 Okay, okay...
 Technically, 19 artists.
 Querying the API for annotations from Nicki Minaj's work was not immediately successful.
 Since I already had ~10k pairs of data from other artists, and only two weeks to do this project, I decided to move forward.

-<p align="center">
-  <img src="images/artists.png" width = 800>
-</p>

 ## Preparation
+Similarly to other examples of NMT, I decided not to stem or lemmatize my text.
+Instead, I lowercased the text, which reduced the number of potential tokens by 26 for the input and target vectors.
+I also decided to strip out anything that wasn't a letter, number, space, newline character, or one of my chosen punctuation characters.

+Upon my first go-round, I found that there were nearly 200 potential characters for both lyric and annotation texts, due to some strange non-ASCII characters being introduced.
+After some investigation, I found that these characters were fairly rare, and didn't add much to the texts when they occurred.
+So I decided to simply strip them out, rather than keeping them (which would increase dimensionality unnecessarily) or dropping the rows entirely (which would reduce the dataset by about 1k examples, even though there were only one or two strange characters in these examples that didn't add much to the meaning of the text).

 <p align="center">
   <img src="images/data_prep.png" width = 800>